 Laura Samson, retired sociology professor at the Philippines’s national university, passed away recently.
 She was the first of my book publishers to leave, and ironically the youngest.
 Our association stretched way back to my undergraduate years during the military-dictatorship era, when she conducted a kick-ass writing workshop for the sub-rosa student writers’ collective I was in charge of.
 I made sure to take her popular-culture class later for the interdisciplinary master’s degree I never completed, and congratulated her on her appointment to the University of the Philippines Press.
 She gave the most invaluable practical advice when I informed her that I was accepted to a US doctoral program despite the expiration of my Fulbright grant: finish everything, including the dissertation, before returning home, or else accept that you will never be able to complete the program.

 It was during my last visit during my graduate-studies years when she insisted on an extended merienda at a café near the press.
-She asked me about the books I’d written, so I described the first and second and how one differed from the other (demonstrating some chronological development, or so I hoped).
+She asked me about the books I’d written, so I described the first and second and how one differed from the other (demonstrating some teleological development, or so I hoped).
 She responded by mentioning how she convinced O.D.
 Corpuz to allow her to publish his monumental study of Philippine economic history by working on an earlier manuscript of his, and then she came up with the clincher: she wanted a book out of me, during her term as UP Press director.
-Of course she recognized that my grad studies had to remain my priority, so we should look at existing materials that I already had on hand – term papers, reports, notes, and the like.
+Of course she recognized that dissertation writing had to remain my priority, so we needed to look at existing materials that I already had on hand – term papers, reports, notes, and the like.

 What unusual mentors I’ve had, and what an exceptional one Laura was.